 Our Consolidated Financial Statements included in this Annual Report on Form 10-K have been prepared in accordance with U.S. GAAP and fairly present our financial position and results of operations.
-We believe the following accounting policies are critical to an understanding of our financial statements.
-The application of these policies requires management's judgment and estimates in areas that are inherently uncertain.
+We believe the following accounting

 Valuation of Assets and Asset Impairment